epenchev/radio-point/README.md

-# Sampix
+# ytsot
-Sampix, an app to listen to your favourite music from youtube.
+ytsot, an app to listen to your favourite music from youtube.